Missed Your EMI? Here is What You Need To Do Next.

-Defaulting on your home loan EMI payment can be a distressing experience, and often out of your hand.
-Here are some things you could do if you have defaulted on your home loan EMI payment, in order to minimize the damage and prevent missed payments in the future.
+Defaulting your home loan EMI payment can be a distressing experience and often out of your hands.
+Here are some things you could do if you have defaulted on your home loan EMI payment to minimize the damage and prevent missed payments in the future.

 Types of Defaults on EMI Payments